bobleesj/scikit-package/doc/source/support/frequently-asked-questions.rst

   .. seealso::

-      Of course you can also directly import your package in ``doc/source/plots/example_plot.py`` as shown below:
+      You may also import your package in ``doc/source/plots/example_plot.py`` as shown below:

       .. code-block:: python

         from <your_pakcage> import <module_name>
         <module_name>.plot_example()

 #.
-In any of the rendered ``.rst`` file, add the following lines:
+In your ``index.rst`` for example, import the Python module as shown below:

   .. code-block:: rst